philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

 ![RoadSign written "New Skills Training".
 The main idea behind agile technical coaching is to grow developer leadership by training them to new skills.]({{site.url}}/imgs/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata/new-skills.jpg)

 **As often, the solution is in the problem**.
 Next time you hear these problems, suggest trying a refactoring kata.
-You might have to repeat the suggestion a few time before people accept.
+You might have to repeat the suggestion a few times before people accept.
 As soon as you have an opportunity, run the gilded rose, and coach one TDD for legacy code technique.
 Make sure to prepare the kata before, though.

 Don't forget the long term plan either: